Meet the Residents

 Hobbies: Experimental cooking and baking, singing, going to concerts, writing and the great outdoors!

-Why Anatevka Chose the University of Colorado: The people were the biggest draw!
+Why Tevy Chose the University of Colorado: The people were the biggest draw!
 The kind and friendly manner of the faculty and the residents made the University of Colorado feel like a second home.
 The Neurology training is excellent with exposure to many sub-specialties and diverse patient population.
 The location is unparalleled for outdoor activities, natural beauty, good food, and a great music scene.

 Savinoff